vindarel/common-lisp-course-in-videos/README.md

 Here is some feedback from people who took the course:

+> I bought your course half way into my lisp journey (almost 2 years now).
+It's good. […] It feels like the people who overcome the hardship of learning key things… know a secret… Paul Graham was right haha.
+Also, I learned `(values ... )` from your course.
+Gold.

+Vinn2010, Discord, June of 2023.

 > It's good content I've literally been longing for […] It's really nice to have a concise version I can compare [my] notes with.
 Also this course gets into some things I didn't get to because of lack of time, so that's exciting to look forward to.

 Evan, April of 2023.